inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>
 <br>

-#### mapPartition
+#### MAPPARTITION
-This mapPartition operation is similar to map but it applies a function to an entire partition of data rather than a single object.
-The input is an RDD and the output is another RDD.
-By chunking the data in this way, it facilitates processing large datasets efficiently, making it particularly useful for machine learning tasks where computations can be parallelized across partitions.
+The mapPartition operation is similar to map, but it applies a function to an entire partition of data rather than a single object.
+It takes an RDD as input and returns another RDD.
+Chunking the data in this way, facilitates processing large datasets efficiently, and is particularly useful for machine learning tasks where computations can be parallelized across partitions.

+EXAMPLE: <br>
-EXAMPLE: Create a service that predicts the duration of a trip
+Create a service that predicts the duration of a trip

 `Step 1` Create the RDD with the columns of interest
 ```python